samjulien/samjulien-com/README.md

 - Migrate to double quotes (run Prettier on components)?
 - "Uses" page for useful stuff
 - Tags
-- Convert a Prism theme into the right JS format for React renderer
+- ~~Convert a Prism theme into the right JS format for React renderer~~
 - Move talks content to AirTable
 - Migrate "blog" to "writing" ✅
+- Add open graph images for Twitter ✅
 - Algolia search

 ## Design Inspiration